Big K.R.I.T.: 2011–2015: Live from the Underground and Cadillactica

-On January 10, 2013, K.R.I.T. announced his next mixtape as King Remembered In Time.
+On January 10, 2013, Scott announced his next mixtape as King Remembered In Time.
 Also naming Mike WiLL Made It as a producer on both the mixtape and his next album.
 He went on to indicate this mixtape and his next album would not be entirely produced by himself like his previous works, with his album not being produced by himself at all.
 The first single off the mixtape was released on February 27, 2013, titled, "Shine On".
-The song features rapper Bun B and was produced by K.R.I.T.
-He has also put out songs produced by 9th Wonder.
-K.R.I.T.
-(King Remembered In Time) would be released on April 10, 2013.
-The mixtape features primary production handled by K.R.I.T. himself and guest appearances by Wiz Khalifa, Future, Smoke DZA and Trinidad James among others.
+The song features rapper Bun B and was produced by Scott He has also put out songs produced by 9th Wonder.
+Scott (King Remembered In Time) would be released on April 10, 2013.
+The mixtape features primary production handled by Scott himself and guest appearances by Wiz Khalifa, Future, Smoke DZA and Trinidad James among others.

-On June 13, 2013, in an interview with Dead End Hip Hop, K.R.I.T. hinted towards the title of his upcoming second studio album, stating that the title is featured in the opening seconds of the Intro from his debut album "Live from the Underground".
+On June 13, 2013, in an interview with Dead End Hip Hop, Scott hinted towards the title of his upcoming second studio album, stating that the title is featured in the opening seconds of the Intro from his debut album "Live from the Underground".
 In August 2013, he told HipHopDX that Chad Hugo of The Neptunes, DJ Dahi and Terrace Martin will provide some of the album's soulful production.
-K.R.I.T. also said he has refocused his energy on his rhymes and delivery, as he allows producers to craft some of the beats for him.
-On September 30, 2013, K.R.I.T. announced that his second album would be called Cadillactica.
+Scott also said he has refocused his energy on his rhymes and delivery, as he allows producers to craft some of the beats for him.
+On September 30, 2013, Scott announced that his second album would be called Cadillactica.
 In October 2013, he told XXL that Jim Jonsin, Rico Love, DJ Toomp, and himself would also provide production on the album.
 On April 28, 2014, he released the first single off his second album, titled "Mt.
 Olympus".
 The second single from Cadillatica, "Pay Attention" released July 25, 2014.
-In an interview with HipHopSince1987, Big K.R.I.T. revealed a November 11 release date for Cadillactica.

 2016–present: 4eva Is a Mighty Long Time and K.R.I.T. iz Here

-After releasing twelve freestyles in twelve hours, K.R.I.T. announced through Twitter that he and Def Jam had parted ways on July 6, 2016.
+After releasing twelve freestyles in twelve hours, Scott announced through Twitter that he and Def Jam had parted ways on July 6, 2016.

-On October 27, 2017, K.R.I.T. released his third studio album, 4eva Is a Mighty Long Time.
-The album marks K.R.I.T.'s first independent release under his Multi Alumni label, following a departure from Def Jam.
+On October 27, 2017, Scott released his third studio album, 4eva Is a Mighty Long Time.
+The album marks Scott's first independent release under his Multi Alumni label, following a departure from Def Jam.
 It debuted at number seven on the Billboard 200.
 The album was supported by four singles: "Confetti", "Keep the Devil Off", "Aux Cord" and "1999".

-On July 12, 2019, K.R.I.T. released his fourth studio album, K.R.I.T.
+On July 12, 2019, Scott released his fourth studio album, K.R.I.T.
 Iz Here.

-On February 18, 2022, K.R.I.T. released his fifth studio album, Digital Roses Don't Die.
+On February 18, 2022, Scott released his fifth studio album, Digital Roses Don't Die.